pcotret/homer/README.md

 ## 18/06/2020

-HOMER base seems to be OK, all instructions are decoded in the ALU :smiley:
+HOMER base seems to be OK, all instructions are executed in the ALU :smiley:

 ![base](./img/homer_base.png)